With that, do you want to just launch us off by reading your email?

 Please help.

-Yeah, well listen, man, that's that's a courageous email, and you are, of course, not alone in this.
+And you are, of course, not alone in this.

 I want you to be aware of that.

-Most most people live lives of quiet desperation.
+Most people live lives of quiet desperation.

-And for you to be aware of this and to connect with it and to ask for help, to write this down to read it out is very courageous.
+And for you to be aware of this and to connect with it and to ask for help, to write this down, to read it out, is very courageous.

 And that's amazing and fantastic.